-Why are bass traps so important?
-One of the first order of business when creating your home recording studio is to deal with the low end.
+One of the first order of business when treating your home recording studio is to figure out how you’re going to deal with the low end.
 Bass trapping is paramount to your recording studio design since it takes care of the low frequencies and leaves you with a better sounding home studio.

 Treating and tuning your studio room with correct acoustic treatment is a must if you want to get serious about your home recordings.
 If you have a DIY tendency, there are a few great resources on the web that teach you how to create your own traps.